brick2928/AMD-Mobile-overclocking-capabilities/README.md

 # DISCLAIMER
 This github repo is a community project, and is not backened by AMD.
 All of the information you see here was found by end consumers just like you!
 As much as we are confident in our findings, we can only be so sure as a unofficial source.
 Please take everything you find with a "grain of salt"
+**This github repo assumes that your OEM has done no customization to your device and has just hidden all of the advanced options without touching them.
+Any of this information is bound to be false if your OEM decides to remove any of these options.
+This is very unlikely on laptops, though always possible.
+This more often happens on desktop motherboards with cheaper/weaker chipsets**

 If you have any PRO variant CPUs Please contribute!